-In recommending the remuneration packages of the executive directors and key management personnel, the RC is largely guided by the financial performance of the Company and the Group.
+In recommending the remuneration packages of the executive director(s) and key management personnel, the RC is largely guided by the financial performance of the Company and the Group.
 It believes that the remuneration level should be competitive and sufficient to attract, retain and motivate the executive directors.
-In the prior financial year, the remuneration packages of the executive directors comprised a fixed base salary and 13th-month annual wage supplement.
-No performance-related or incentive bonus was paid to the executive directors.
+In the prior financial year, the remuneration packages of the executive director(s) comprised a fixed base salary and 13th-month annual wage supplement.
+No performance-related or incentive bonus was paid to the executive director(s).
 Having reviewed and considered the variable components of the service contracts of the executive directors and the key management personnel, which are moderate, the RC is of the view that there is no requirement to institute contractual provisions to allow the Company to reclaim incentive components of their remuneration paid in prior years in exceptional circumstances of misstatement of financial results, or of misconduct resulting in financial loss.
-The Chief Executive Officer and Managing Director and Executive Directors have entered into employment agreements with the Company.
-The RC has reviewed the termination clause of the executive directors and key management personnel's contract of service and found to be fair, reasonable and are not overly generous.
+The Chief Executive Officer/Managing Director has entered into employment agreement with the Company.
+The RC has reviewed the termination clause of the executive director(s) and key management personnel's contract of service and found them to be fair, reasonable and are in line with market practice.